Disploy/disploy/README.md

 });
 ```

+Commands and events will feel similar to how sapphire's discord.js framework feels, with decorators and file system module injecting.

 ### Testing

 `@disploy/disbench` will be a testing library that will allow you to test your bot in a similar way to how you would test a web app with a mocked Discord API.